The Cow with Ear Tag #1389

 The Cow with Ear Tag #1389 addresses a critical issue whose time for discussion has not only come but is in fact long overdue.
 Gillespie deftly excavates and narrates the singular moments of the dairy animals she encounters, and a very real story of the personalized cows emerges.”

-Kathryn Gillespie, PhD is a senior qualitative market researcher, with 15 years of combined market and academic qual research experience.
+Kathryn is also a senior qualitative market researcher, with 15 years of combined market and academic qual research experience.
 She designs and owns new digital qual methodologies at the interface of technology and human insights; manages qual market/consumer insights research team in fast-paced client-focused startup; delivers results to clients in rapid-cycle qual studies, including brief, design, analysis, interpretation of data, presentation of research, and recommendations for strategic direction; manages global client projects from end-to-end, seeing projects through from brief to output delivery; collaborates with marketing agencies as well as end-client brands on delivery of research to inform brand positioning, brand tracking, competitive set, consumer journeys, personas & segmentation, and concept & creative testing; design ethics in research standards & DEI frameworks; creates content for marketing purposes and public-facing communications.
 She has category expertise in FMCG/CPG, Health & Wellness, Tech, and Media.